Security to wear: a body worn camera solution based on open architecture

 Encryption and watermarks: Double security for people and footage

-As with every device in the company’s portfolio, Axis has ensured the highest level of security for the solution itself.
-Ultimately, the footage of body worn cameras might be needed in court, offering unbiased evidence of the incident and actions of all the parties involved.
+As with every device in the company’s portfolio, Axis has ensured the highest level of security in the cameras.
+The footage of body worn cameras might be needed in court, offering unbiased evidence of the incident and actions of all the parties involved.
+Ultimately, they provide a reliable documentation of a process or actions taken.

 The mobile app accompanying the solution allows users to review the footage, which is then watermarked and includes a camera and user ID.
 In addition, the process of transferring the video material off the camera and onto a server is fully automated, which means no human interaction is needed and, therefore, no video section can be taken out of the footage during the process.
 Moreover, all cameras are registered to one ‘home’ system, which is the only system they are programmed to transfer their material to.